 Update: Because of Covid-19, balloon entertainers are now performing virtually.

 Balloon Decorator – Decorator’s look at how can they add value to an event through balloons.
 Areas of the room that are dull, open, uninteresting are enhanced with colorful balloon shapes.
-Taken into consideration are colors, ceiling height, the flow of the room, and the overall impression the client would like to make with the balloon decor.
+Taken into consideration are colors, ceiling height, the room’s flow, and the overall impression the client would like to make with the balloon decor.

 Balloon decorators contract or have balloon artists on staff to help to build focal points that tie into the decor of the room.
 Balloon decorators work with a team that helps design, build, and setup and breakdown the balloon displays.
 A balloon decorator’s job is to work behind the scenes to ensure a picture-perfect event happens, unlike a balloon entertainer who interacts directly with the guest and the client during the party.